-Schools registered as providing education of a kind only, must establish to the satisfaction of NESA that they should be registered as offering education of a kind rather than as a primary and/or a secondary school.
+Schools registered as providing education of a kind only, must establish to the satisfaction of NESA through the relevant approved authority for the registration system, that they should be registered as offering education of a kind rather than as a primary and/or a secondary school.
 As it is the responsibility of the school to provide a curriculum appropriate to the needs of its students, a school that has any students able to undertake the curriculum for primary education for any specified Years, and/or the curriculum for secondary education for any specified Years, must also seek such registration.
 A school with more than one class of registration must meet the requirements of each class of registration.
-A school that is only registered for education of a kind, or for children of a kind, prescribed by the Regulations must only have students enrolled at that school that meet those criteria.
+A school that is only registered for education of a kind, or for children of a kind, prescribed by the Regulations has only students enrolled at that school that meet those criteria.